planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 | 0.01      | Messes with the shape a bit, but the footprint generally looks the same, with a couple vertices off.            |
 | 0.1       | Mashes the shape, often into a triangle, but still useful for understanding broad coverage.                     |

-It's worth experimenting with options between these as well.
+It’s worth experimenting with options between these as well.
 The more simplification the easier it is for programs to render the results. `ogr2ogr` includes the ability to simplify any output:

 ```console